The 10 Best TV Shows About Jail, Prison, and Inmates

 Prisoner: Cell Block H (1979–1986) was an Australian soap opera popular in the 80s.
 In 2013, SoHo rebooted the concept into a critically acclaimed modern drama that lasted 100 episodes!

-Again set in Australia, Wentworth follows newbie prisoner Bea Smith (Danielle Cormack) on remand while awaiting sentencing for the attempted murder of her husband.
+Again set in Australia, Wentworth follows newbie prisoner Bea Smith (played by Danielle Cormack) on remand while awaiting sentencing for the attempted murder of her husband.

 Wentworth replaces the cheesiness of soap operas and replaces it with cinematic grit and razor-sharp atmosphere.
 The well-written and perfectly casted characters depict female prison in a fairly realistic way—at least as far as television can be.